Sous Vide Whole Chicken (Not Poached)

 The tricky thing about cooking a whole bird sous vide is removing the air from the cavity.
 Because air doesn’t conduct heat well, it will prevent the inner part of the chicken from reaching its desired temperature.

-Even if you use a vacuum sealer, there’s no way to suck the air out of the cavity unless you butterfly your chicken.
+Even if you use a vacuum sealer, there’s no way to suck the air out of the cavity unless you spatchcock your chicken.
 That’s why sous vide whole chicken is usually poached.
-By adding liquid into the cooking bag, the chicken cavity is filled, and the liquid can effectively transfer heat inside the chicken.
+Adding liquid into the cooking bag fills the chicken cavity, and the liquid can effectively transfer heat inside the chicken.

-(Full disclosure: the first time I attempted to cook a whole chicken sous vide, I did not add any liquid in the vacuum-sealed bag.
+(Full disclosure: the first time I attempted to cook whole chicken sous vide, I did not add any liquid in the vacuum-sealed bag.
 The chicken made its own juice which filled up the cavity during the cooking process.
 After six hours, my bird was fully cooked and my family thoroughly enjoyed it.
 None of us got sick.
-However, it never hurts to take precautions when it comes to food safety.)
+However, it never hurts to take precautions regarding food safety.)

-After a few more experiments, I discovered a non-poaching way to remove the air from a chicken cavity and it worked extremely well.
+After reading the comments below and doing a few more experiments, I am happy to report that there are two non-poaching ways to effectively remove the air from a chicken cavity, and both methods worked extremely well.

-Feel free to add a couple of sprigs of fresh rosemary or tarragon or whatever your heart desires inside the chicken.
+Feel free to add a couple of sprigs of fresh rosemary or thyme or whatever your heart desires inside the chicken.

-Sous Vide Whole Chicken (Not Poached) Step-by-Step Instructions
+How to Sous Vide Whole Chicken Step-by-Step Instructions – Method #1 Molding

 Step 2: Make the dry rub for your bird.